YigitKorkmazz/YigitKorkmazz/README.md

 - 👋 Hi, I’m @YigitKorkmazz
-- 👀 I’m interested in philosophy and reading.
+- 👀 I’m interested in watching movies.
 - 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on projects where I can learn and improve my coding skills.
 - 📫 You can reach me by mail : yusufyigitkorkmz@gmail.com